DataFinnovation/api-demos-python/README.md

 ### [requirements_more.txt](requirements_more.txt)
 Contains a larger set of dependencies.
 These are not strictly required but have better error handling.
 If you run into trouble start by installing them.
+Some of the "Real World Examples" below also require additional packages.

 ## Real World Examples
 We also include some non-toy cases.